nodrest/restify-oauth2/README.md

 #### `authenticateToken(token, cb)`

-Checks that a token is valid, i.e. that it was granted in the past by `grantUserToken`.
+检测令牌是否有效, i.e. that it was granted in the past by `grantUserToken`.
 It should call back with the username for that token if so, or `false` if the token is invalid.
 It can also call back with an error if there was some internal server error while looking up the token.

-### Other Options
+### 其他操作

 The `hooks` hash is the only required option, but the following are also available for tweaking:

-* `tokenEndpoint`: the location at which the token endpoint should be created.
-Defaults to `"/token"`.
+* `tokenEndpoint`: the location at which the token endpoint should be created. 默认是`"/token"`.
 * `wwwAuthenticateRealm`: the value of the "Realm" challenge in the `WWW-Authenticate` header.
 Defaults to `"Who goes there?"`.
 * `tokenExpirationTime`: the value returned for the `expires_in` component of the response from the token endpoint.
   Note that this is *only* the value reported; you are responsible for keeping track of token expiration yourself and calling back with `false` from `authenticateToken` when the token expires.
 Defaults to `Infinity`.

-## What Does That Look Like?
+## 看起来像什么？

 OK, let's try something a bit more concrete.
 If you check out the [example servers][] used in the integration tests, you'll see our setup.
 Here we'll walk you through the more complicated resource owner password credentials example,